 The first step is to optimise the way in which emergencies are dealt with.
 Typically, large sites will rely on issues being reported to a central control room in order for staff there to raise the alarm and then coordinate the response.
 The problem with this is that it leaves the alarm process open to human error.
 Due to stress, absence or simple negligence, there is always a chance that an emergency may be dealt with improperly, slowly or just not noticed at all.
 This can lead to serious delays in both getting medical help for an injured individual or in resolving a technical malfunction (which can potentially lead to damage to key systems and extended downtime).
 By automating the alarm process, we can take human error out of the equation entirely.

-A critical alarm management system is a blended hardware and software package that can be installed as an upgrade to existing alarm systems, and which will automatically categorise, assign a priority to and initiate a response to an alarm within seconds of it being raised.
+A critical alarm management system is a blended hardware and software package that can be installed as an upgrade to existing alarm systems, and which will automatically initiate a response to an alarm within seconds of it being raised.
 This is done via a centralised computer system where all issues can be logged by employees and tracked by managers as they are dealt with.
 As well as handling serious emergencies, the system is also designed for use with more routine problems such as scheduled maintenance or training.

 All interaction with the system is done via an app that can be accessed from smart devices and PCs, giving employees an easy and straightforward way to raise the alarm.
 As soon as the alarm is raised, the critical alarm management system will also use the app to send notifications to the relevant responders, who can then acknowledge receipt of the work order.
 All updates and communications pertaining to a given issue can also be routed through the app, meaning that staff can view what is happening in real time without having to rely on hearsay.
 It also means that managers can go back after an event to analyse exactly what actions were taken and when, allowing processes to be optimised for future use.

-Another significant issue on large sites (especially those in remote areas) is for lone workers to be outside of mobile phone or Wi-Fi signal coverage, making it impossible for them to communicate using the infrastructure that is already in place, and forcing them instead to use personal radios.
-The upside of this is that radio signals are more cost effective and reliable over distance, which is why ANT offers devices that are built to interface with the critical alarm management system by using radio signals.
-However, some industrial units may have equipment that interferes with radios, or the geography of larger sites may partially degrade or block signals.
-To combat this, lone workers can be helped via the installation of signal amplifiers.
-These can be mounted in static locations around the site, or they can even be carried by a work vehicle to ensure that employees are always able to call for assistance.
+Another significant issue on large sites (especially those in remote areas) is for lone workers to be outside of mobile phone or Wi-Fi signal coverage, making it impossible for them to communicate using the infrastructure that is already in place, and forcing them instead to use an alternative communication solution like personal radios.
+The upside of this is that radio works quite reliably over distance, which is why ANT offers radio devices that are compatible with the critical alarm management system.